raphico/codecrafters-redis-go/README.md

 │   └── entry.go               # Defines key-value pair with optional expiry
 ```

-## Try the challenge yourself
+## Attribution

-This project was built as part of the [Codecrafters "Build Your Own HTTP Server" Challenge](https://app.codecrafters.io/r/zealous-guineapig-988263).
-Use my link to get **7 days free** if you want to take the challenge and build your own server from scratch.
+This project was built as part of the [Codecrafters "Build Your Own HTTP Server" Challenge](https://app.codecrafters.io/courses/redis/overview)